 Therefore, the key acquires the same value as the data itself and must be protected accordingly.
-As you encrypt more and more data, you acquire more and more of these encryption keys, and the need to manage them properly becomes increasingly important.
+As you encrypt increased data, you acquire more of these encryption keys, and the need to manage them properly becomes increasingly important.

 This leaves you vulnerable to a data breach, with potential consequences such as fines, loss of reputation, and a plummeting share price.
 So, how do you get such visibility, and how do you stay in control and pass compliance audits as the number of keys continues to increase?
 And how do you prevent a disgruntled employee from deleting encryption keys and rendering your data permanently inaccessible?

 For more detailed information, the National Institute for Standards and Technology (NIST) Recommendation for Key Management SP 800-57 Parts 1 - 3 is widely regarded as the most authoritative source.

 Each encryption key has a lifecycle – it is created, has a working lifespan, and finally reaches the end of its useful life.
 Each of the following steps must be properly controlled:

-Best practice is to utilize a hardware security module (HSM) to store keys, as these provide very strong physical and logical security protection and are typically validated to the NIST FIPS 140-2 security requirements for cryptographic modules.
+Best practice is to utilize a Hardware Security Module (HSM) to store keys, as these provide very strong physical and logical security protection and are typically validated to the NIST FIPS 140-2 security requirements for cryptographic modules.

-Keys should only be available on a need-to-know basis.
+keys should only be available on a need-to-know basis.
 Users must therefore be properly authenticated and authorized to access, manage, and use encryption keys.

 Role-based access controls (RBAC) should be used to restrict permissions according to each user’s specific needs, enabling segregation of duties (aka separation of duties) to minimize the risk and/or impact of malicious activities.